th3h3d/PyKitchen/README.md

 # PyKitchen

-Basically PyKitchen contains Python scripts to validate data (report files/database).
+PyKitchen contains two main scripts and their configuration files.
+With these scritps, Single CSV file can be tested (data quality test can be done) or two database can be compared (source and target data quantity and quality can tested).